Je55ie555/steatosis-quantification/README.md

 ### Nucleus Cluster Analysis

-This code takes information about nuclei location (information gained by enabling the HoVer-Net option in the fat and nucleus detection script), and analyzes the nuclei distributions to find nearest neighbors.
+This code takes information about nuclei location (information gained by enabling the HoVer-Net option in the Fat and Nucleus Detection script), and analyzes the nuclei distributions to find nearest neighbors.
 The script returns information about nuclei clusters, and conducts an area analysis of clusters of nuclei.

 #### Environment